nancylau157/InterpML-DPD-Param/README.md

 ## Motivations and Application

-This repository contains the code for the data-driven approach decribed in the work "Interpretable machine-learning enhanced parametrization methodology for Pluronics-Water Mixtures in DPD simulations" for accurately determining model parameters tailored to perform DPD simulations of different Pluronic systems.
+This repository contains the code for the data-driven approach described in the work "Interpretable machine-learning enhanced parametrization methodology for Pluronics-Water Mixtures in DPD simulations" for accurately determining model parameters tailored to perform DPD simulations of different Pluronic systems.

 ## Workflow Overview